erjank/teaching/live.md

     serious business.
 On the one hand, don't let this scare you - it is much easier than performing Hamlet.
 You have an excellent script at your disposal, after all!
-On the other hand, it is OK to add an element of `play', i.e. use humor and improvisation to liven up the workshop.
+On the other hand, it is OK to add an element of play, i.e. use humor and improvisation to liven up the workshop.
 How much you are able and willing to do this is really a matter of personality and taste - as well as experience.
 It becomes easier when you are more familiar with the material, allowing you to